strata/frontend/docs/about.md

 [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) to add interactivity or personalisation to pages.

-Strata is a Symfony-based application to support efficient delivery of content from multiple data sources.
+Strata is a [Symfony-based](https://symfony.com/) application to support efficient delivery of content from multiple data sources.
 While there is a heavy focus on delivering cached HTML pages to users, it's simple to add dynamic content when you need it.
+It can also be used standalone or with other frameworks, such as Laravel.

 Headless also comes with its flaws, such as content preview.
 We're building tools to help overcome some of the difficulties of headless.